On the additive and multiplicative structures of the exceptional units in finite commutative rings: Introduction

 \subsection{Our situation}

 In this paper, we consider the additive and multiplicative structures of the exceptional units of a finite commutative ring.
 We show that as in \cite{Miguel,Yang}, there is an exact formula for the number of ways to represent a unit as a product of $k$ exceptional units.
-As an application and combining with Miguel's result, we completely determine the additive and multiplicative structures of such exceptional units in our situation.
+As an application and in combination with Miguel's result, we completely determine the additive and multiplicative structures of such exceptional units in our situation (see Theorems \ref{thm:eu-sum} and \ref{thm:eu-prod} below); and then as an application we find a necessary and sufficient condition under which $R$ is generated by its exceptional units (see Corollaries \ref{cor:eu-sum} and \ref{cor:exunit2} below).

 From now on, $R$ is a finite commutative ring with identity.
 It is well-known that $R$ can be uniquely expressed as a direct sum of local rings; see \cite[page 95]{Mc}.
 So, in the following we assume that